prabhavdogra/prabhav.tech/blog/2025-04-19-sync_once_internals/index.md

 #### "noCopy" What's that?
 - It'a a zero-size struct that is adds no memory overhead.
 - Go has a statical analysis tool `go vet` that checks your Go source code for common mistakes and suspicious constructs that the compiler won’t catch.
-- Some types must never be copied once they’ve been initialized—most notably synchronization primitives like sync.Mutex, sync.Once, etc. Accidental copies can lead to deadlocks or data races.
+- Some types must never be copied once they’ve been initialized—most notably synchronization primitives like `sync.Mutex`, `sync.Once`, etc. Accidental copies can lead to deadlocks or data races.
 - Having `noCopy` embedded in your struct will produce a warning if your type is ever copied by `go vet`.

 #### Regular uint32 vs. atomic.Uint32